Tomev/qcflow/docs/source/llms/index.rst

     tracing/search-traces

 To learn more about what tracing is, see our `Tracing Concepts Overview <tracing/overview.html>`_ guide.
 For an in-depth exploration into the structure of
-MLflow traces and their schema, see the `Tracing Schema <tracing/tracing-schema.html>`_ guide.
+QCFlow traces and their schema, see the `Tracing Schema <tracing/tracing-schema.html>`_ guide.

-If you're interested in contributing to the development of MLflow Tracing, please refer to the `Contribute to MLflow Tracing <tracing/contribute.html>`_ guide.
+If you're interested in contributing to the development of QCFlow Tracing, please refer to the `Contribute to QCFlow Tracing <tracing/contribute.html>`_ guide.

 .. figure:: ../_static/images/llms/tracing/tracing-top.gif
     :alt: Tracing Gateway Video
     :width: 80%
     :align: center

-`MLflow AI Gateway for LLMs <deployments/index.html>`_
+`QCFlow AI Gateway for LLMs <deployments/index.html>`_
 --------------------------------------------------------------

 .. toctree::